dlang/DIPs/DIPs/DIP1xxx-JS.md

 in at least one release to allow users to build their code without issue on both the `stable` and `master` branches.

-On the fourth release in the deprecation period, the documentation for the symbol should be removed while keeping the code itself public until removal.
+On the fifth release in the deprecation period, the documentation for the symbol should be removed while keeping the code itself public until removal.

 If there is no equivalent for the functionality of the removed symbol in the